-- Antidepressants: These medicines are given to decrease or stop the symptoms of depression.
+- Antidepressants may be given to decrease or stop depression.
 They usually take several weeks to start working.
 You may need to take antidepressants for up to 1 year.
 If you have had more than 2 past episodes of major depression, you may need to use antidepressants longer.
-There are several different kinds of antidepressants available.
+Several kinds of antidepressants are available.
 It may take some time to find the one that works best for you.

-During therapy, you will talk with healthcare providers about how to cope with your feelings and moods.
+is a way for you to talk with healthcare providers about how you feel.
 This can be done alone or in a group.
 It may also be done with family members or a significant other.

 For support and more information:

 - National Spinal Cord Injury Association

 1 Church Street, Suite 600